oliveiracle/secondproject-the-word-of-god/README.md

 2. Prominent CTA: The main call-to-action remains the central focus, enlarged to be easily tappable and immediately draw the user's attention.

 3. Vertical Hierarchy: All elements are arranged in a clear vertical hierarchy, guiding the user's eye downwards from the navigation options to the primary and secondary actions, ensuring a seamless experience.

+4 .Persistent Share Footer: The fixed footer with the share buttons for Facebook, X (Twitter), and WhatsApp remains visible at the bottom of the screen.
+This ensures that the option to share the site is always available, even as the user navigates through the main flow.

 This approach ensures that the application is just as powerful and easy to use on a mobile device as it is on a desktop.